 - Hustle.
 I had my resume up to date and had followed up on a half-dozen job leads by the end of the day I had been let go.
 In under a week, I’d been on several job interviews.
 Why?
 Because I didn’t give myself the opportunity to mope around.
 I was constantly hitting up people I know for leads, going to networking groups, going on interviews, and sending out resumes.
 Jobs belong to those who hustle and look for a job with a sense of purpose.

 - Don’t be in a job you don’t like.
 I hadn’t been happy at my last job for a while because I felt like I had hit a professional dead end.
 The career path that was clear when I was hired on became much more murky within just a few years, and promoting from within became an increasingly rare thing.
 In hindsight, I should have started looking in earnest a few years earlier instead of taking the “lucky I have a job” approach.

 - There are a lot of resources you aren’t using.
 Sure, you think to hit up Craigslist and Monster when you go job-hunting.
 But did you think to check in with the state Department of Workforce Services?
 How about seeing what your church has to offer?
-(The LDS church has an AWESOME employment service.)
+(The LDS church has an AWESOME employment service.), there are also places like Biglots Careers where you could find a job easily.
 Also don’t forget to find out who the major employers are in your area and go to each of them directly, including state and local government.
 If benefits aren’t a big deal for you, taking on short-term contract work might play out nicely for you.

 I feel a lot smarter about job hunting now that I was forced to do it.
 Lifetime employment is largely a thing of the past, so be prepared now for when the inevitable strikes.